 - Make bids or offers to buy or sell securities.

 - Agree on buying or selling prices at optimal levels for clients.

-- Buy or sell stocks, bonds, commodity futures, foreign currencies, or other securities at stock exchanges on behalf of investment dealers.
+- Buy or sell stocks, bonds, commodity futures, foreign currencies, or other securities on behalf of investment dealers.

 - Analyze target companies or investment opportunities to inform investment decisions.